Rollins School of Public Health | Faculty Profile

 Faculty, Biostatistics and Bioinformatics

-My research falls at the intersection of spatial epidemiological mapping, Bayesian hierarchical methods, population dynamics.
-My primary research focus/expertise is in the development and application of Bayesian hierarchical spatial temporal models for analyzing public health and global health indicators with particular interest in the incorporation of measurement error methods to account for data related errors and uncertainty within an estimation framework.
-My current projects focus on the following: (1) estimation of trends in maternal outcomes among women who use drugs, (2) maternal mortality misclassification and estimation globally and within local areas, and (3) data fusion methods to estimate true small area populations-at-risk with multiple data sources.
-I collaborate with academics and public health professionals within Emory, at other academic institutions, at the CDC, and the WHO.
+My research falls at the intersection of Bayesian hierarchical measurement error models, spatial epidemiological mapping, and population dynamics.
+My primary research focus/expertise is in the development and application of Bayesian hierarchical measurement error models for analyzing public health data that is spatially and temporally structured to account for correlated data errors and uncertainty within an estimation framework.
+I fuse Bayesian hierarchical estimation methods with data science methods to produce data-driven estimation machines for use by public health analysts.
+In my work, I collaborate with academics and public health professionals within Emory, at other academic institutions, at the CDC, USCB, and other federal and local agencies.

 View Resume